DudenessBoy/JSONly/README.md

          https://python.org/downloads

 ## Platform Compatibility
-JSONly has been tested on Linux, MacOS, and Windows.
+JSONly has been tested on Linux, MacOS, and Windows on x86_64 processors.
+ARM compatibility is not guaranteed, but should work.

 Mobile compatibility (Android and iOS) is planned but not yet implemented.